andilge/Futai-Encoder-WS2811-ring/README.md

 | Din        | Data bus in for the adressable LEDs                                           |
 | Dout       | Data bus out for the adressable LEDs                                          |

-*For compatibility reasons with rbg strips, the board exptects 24V (also dimmed with pwm) at the rgb pin headers.
+*For compatibility reasons with RGB strips, the board exptects 24V (also dimmed with pwm) at the rgb pin headers.
 If you're driving your **strip with 12V**, please change the value for **R51, R61 and R71 to 5.1kΩ**.
 ![Voltage deviders for encoder LED](https://github.com/andilge/Futai-Encoder-WS2811-ring/blob/main/images/v-devider-for-encoder-LED.png?raw=true)

 ## Schematic
-Dive deeper into echnical details in the folder 'datasheets-and-schematic'.
+Dive deeper into technical details in the folder 'datasheets-and-schematic'.

 ## Tools list
 ### Required